About the Puleo Numbers

 In the 1990s, Dr. Joseph Puleo identified a sequence of numbers derived from the Book of Numbers.
 He referred to them as “Solfeggio,” but that label blended two unrelated ideas.
 To honor his discovery and separate it from later misinterpretations, I now refer to these tones simply as the Puleo Numbers.

 When Dr. Puleo named them “Solfeggio” frequencies, he used a Gregorian Hymn, “The Hymn To Saint John the Baptizer” to derive the meanings.
-However, the notes of that hymn are the white-key diatonic scale and most of the Puleo’s frequencies are the black notes.
-By assigning meanings for the white notes to those of the black notes he created layers of confusion and mis-understanding.
-By calling them Puleo Numbers, I’m returning the focus to the numbers themselves—the mathematics, the geometry, and the resonant relationships hidden within them.
+However, the notes of that hymn are the white-key diatonic scale and most of the Puleo frequencies are the black notes.
+By assigning meanings for the white notes to those of the black notes he created layers of confusion and misunderstanding.
+By calling them Puleo Numbers, I return the focus to the numbers themselves—the mathematics, the geometry, and the resonant relationships within them.

 This site is dedicated to documenting the authentic Puleo Numbers, their reverse and triple number counterparts, and the symbolic language that connects them.
 Each number carries a frequency, a vibration, and a story expressed through Hebrew roots, geometry, and Gematria.